 - 25.1.
 All school staff should take care not to place themselves in a vulnerable position with a child.
 It is always advisable for interviews or work with individual children or parents to be conducted in view of other adults. - 25.2.
-All Staff, including volunteers should be aware of the school's staff code of conduct (Safeguarding Children, Protecting Staff). - 25.3.
+All Staff, including volunteers must be aware of the school's staff code of conduct (Safeguarding Children, Protecting Staff). - 25.3.
 Guidance about conduct and safe practice, including safe use of mobile phones by staff and volunteers will be given at induction11 - 25.4.
 We understand that a pupil may make an allegation against a member of staff. - 25.5.
-An allegation should be made if a teacher, other member of staff or volunteer has: - Behaved in a way that has harmed a child, or may have harmed a child - Possible committed a criminal offence against or related to a child - 25.6.
+An allegation should be made if a teacher, other member of staff or volunteer has: - 25.5.1.
+Behaved in a way that has harmed a child, or may have harmed a child - 25.5.2.
+Possible committed a criminal offence against or related to a child - 25.6.
 Behaved towards a child or children in a way that indicates that they are unsuitable to work with children in their present position, or in any capacity. - 25.7.
-If such an allegation is made, or information is received which suggests that a person may be unsuitable to work with children, the member of staff receiving the allegation or aware of the information, will immediately inform the relevant Headmaster12. - 25.8.
-The Headmaster on all such occasions will discuss the content of the allegation with the Local Authority Designated Officer (LADO)13 at the earliest opportunity and before taking any further action. - 25.9.
-If the allegation made to a member of staff concerns the Headmaster, the person receiving the allegation will immediately inform the Chair of Governors who will consult the LADO as in 23.6 above, without notifying the Headmaster first. - 25.10.
-The school will follow the Surrey procedures for managing allegations against staff and the procedures set out in Keeping Children Safe in Education (2016) - 25.11.
-Suspension of the member of staff, excluding the Headmaster, against whom an allegation has been made, needs careful consideration, and the Headmaster will seek the advice of the LADO and an HR Consultant in making this decision. - 25.12.
-In the event of an allegation against one of the Headmasters, the decision to suspend will be made by the Chair of Governors with advice as in 23.9 above. - 25.13.If the allegation is made against a volunteer, supply teacher, contractor or other person not directly employed by the school, the investigation must involve the organisation, or agency of employment.
-For those who are self-employed, the allegation will be passed directly to the Surrey team for advice or action. - 25.14.
-In cases of serious harm, the police will be involved from the outset. - 25.15.
-Staff, parents and governors are reminded that publication of material that may lead to the identification of a teacher who is the subject of an allegation is prohibited by law.
-Publication includes verbal conversations or writing including content placed on social media sites.
+If such an allegation is made, or information is received which suggests that a person may be unsuitable to work with children, the member of staff receiving the allegation or aware of the information, will immediately inform the relevant Headmaster12.